SujendranReddy/GLMS/README.md

 # Global Logistics Management System (GLMS)

-This is an ASP.NET Core system for managing clients, contracts, and service requests.
+This i an ASP.NET Core system for managing clients, contracts, and service requests.

 The system is now split into: